oksusoo1/fireflutter/README.md

 - Refer the instructions of [FlutterFire Overview](https://firebase.flutter.dev/docs/overview)

+### iOS installation

 - Download ios app's `GoogleService-Info.plist`.
 And save it under `<root>/example/ios/Runnder`, Then open Xcode and drag it under Runner.
+  - Remember to update other settings like `REVERSED_CLIENT_ID` into `Info.plist`.
+    - When you change the firebase project, you have to update all the related settings again.

 ## Firebase Realtime Database Installation